Best Foods to Break a 16 Hour Fast

 Smoothies

-If you want to ease back into eating, smoothies are a better option than full fruits and veggies since they contain less fibre and are gentler on the digestive system.
+If you want to ease back into eating, smoothies are a better option than full fruits and veggies since they contain less fiber and are gentler on the digestive system.

 Dried fruits